gkz/LiveScript/README.md

 ## Principles
 - Do whatever I want.
+- Make it easier to port code from CoffeeScript.
 - Haskell is awesome.
 - Compiling to easy to understand JavaScript is less of a priority if it gets in the way of cool features.